 For much greater detail about my plans for adapting my "urban homestead" to meet the looming challenges of peak oil, climate instability, and economic irrationality, see Gatewood Urban Homestead, the permaculture design for my home.

 For more information, visit . . .

 Permaculture - Lifestyle design for the

 21st century that meets the challenges of

-peak food, climate instability,
+peak oil, peak food, climate instability, and

 economic irrationality - my permaculture practice,